 Philip is the co-convenor of the MA Globalisation, Business and Development at IDS and, since 2016, he has convened the module ‘Business as a Development Actor’.

 He previously taught sociology, political economy and theory of knowledge at IDS and the Universities of Cologne and Basel.

 Student surgeries: 11:00-12:30 on Wednesdays during term time; please e-mail in advance for an appointment.

 International talks and lectures

-- Microfinance: Problems, Critiques, Solutions – given at Monash University, 09 November 2017
+- Microfinance: Problems, Critiques, Solutions – public lecture given at Monash University, 09 November 2017

 - Finance Policy Aspects of Development Cooperation – expert hearing for the Swiss Parliament’s Finance Commisssion, 1 July 2016